 - sell that piano because you don’t really like playing but have been doing it because your parents made you do it

 - put yourself first

 It’s important you give yourself a permission to do the things you want to do – right now.
 They can be small things or big things.
 They can relate to your career or to your everyday life.
 These are things that will help you connect to your flow and make your life your own.

 What will your ultimate permission slip say?

-Now, with that permission slip boldly in your hand I ask you to go out there and start living the life you already knew you wanted.
+Now, with that permission slip boldly in your hand you can start living the life you already knew you wanted.

 Start knowing what you already know.

 We all know deep down what we want.
-It’s just so much easier to keep saying that we don’t know because not trying feels somehow safer.
-But then one day turns into a week, a week into a year and suddenly you have let your life pass you by never really exploring what you are made of!
+It’s much easier to say that we don’t know because not trying feels somehow safer.
+But then one day turns into a week, a week into a year and suddenly you have let your life pass you by never exploring what you are made of!